Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Introduction

+Classical reconciliation approaches (bottom-up, top-down, middle-out, see \citealp{dunn1976}, \citealp{gross1990}, \citealp{athanasopoulos2009}, respectively) addressed the issue of incoherent forecasts in a cross-sectional hierarchy by forecasting only one level and using these to generate forecasts for the remaining series.
 All of these approaches ignore useful information available at other levels \citep{pennings2017}.
-Consequently, in the last decade, hierarchical forecasting has significantly evolved to include modern least squares-based reconciliation techniques in the cross-sectional framework \citep{hyndman2011, wickramasuriya2019, panagiotelis2021}, later extended to temporal hierarchies \citep{athanasopoulos2017, nystrup2020}.
+Recently, hierarchical forecasting \citep{fliedner2001} has significantly evolved to include modern least squares-based reconciliation techniques in the cross-sectional framework \citep{hyndman2011, wickramasuriya2019, panagiotelis2021}, later extended to temporal hierarchies \citep{athanasopoulos2017, nystrup2020}.
 Obtaining coherent forecasts across both the cross-sectional and temporal dimensions (known as \textit{cross-temporal coherence}) has been limited to sequential approaches that address each dimension separately \citep{kourentzes2019, yagli2019, punia2020, spiliotis2020}.
 Recently, \citet{difonzo2023} suggested a unified reconciliation step that takes into account both the cross-sectional and temporal dimensions, instead of dealing with them separately, utilizing the entire cross-temporal hierarchy.

 However, these cross-temporal works focus on point forecasting, and do not consider distributional or probabilistic forecasts \citep{gneiting2014}.
-In the cross-sectional framework, there have been some developments towards probabilistic forecasting including \cite{bentaieb2017}, \cite{panamtash2018}, \cite{jeon2019}, \cite{bentaieb2021}, \cite{corani2021}, \cite{corani2022}, \cite{zambon2022} and \cite{wickramasuriya2021b}. \cite{panagiotelis2023} made a significant contribution by formalizing cross-sectional probabilistic reconciliation using the geometric framework for point forecast reconciliation proposed by \cite{panagiotelis2021}.
-They show how a reconciled forecast can be constructed from an arbitrary base forecast when the density of the base forecast is available and when only a sample can be drawn.
+In the cross-sectional and temporal frameworks, there have been some developments towards probabilistic forecasting including \cite{bentaieb2017}, \cite{panamtash2018}, \cite{jeon2019}, \cite{yang2020}, \cite{yagli2020}, \cite{bentaieb2021}, \cite{corani2021}, \cite{corani2022}, \cite{zambon2022} and \cite{wickramasuriya2021b}. \cite{panagiotelis2023} made a significant contribution by formalizing cross-sectional probabilistic reconciliation using the geometric framework for point forecast reconciliation of \cite{panagiotelis2021}.
+They show how a reconciled forecast can be constructed from an arbitrary base forecast when its density is available and when only a sample can be drawn.
 They also show that in the case of elliptical distributions, the correct predictive distribution can be recovered via linear reconciliation, regardless of the base forecast location and scale parameters, and derive conditions for this to hold in the special case of reconciliation via projection.